Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Consistent training of ML-IAPs

 \section{Consistent training of ML-IAPs}

 To construct a ML-IAP, a set of consistent quantum mechanical data (atomic positions, energy, force and virial stress) needs to be obtained by performing first principle calculations, typically DFT.
 The atomic coordinates of DFT configurations are represented by descriptors that incorporate permutational, translational and rotational invariance.
 The machine learning algorithm provides the (unknown) potential energy surface (PES) as a function of the descriptors, by fitting to the DFT data.
-The training of ML-IAPs involves a range of (hyper)parameters that are crucial for the performance of ML-IAPs, such as the choice of degrees of freedom (DOFs), cutoff radius, weights of energy/force/virials, and hyperparameters for the regression task.
-For MTP and ACE, the DOFs is determined by the expansion level of the local atomic environment (LAE), i.e., the descriptor that encodes the local atomic position information.
-Since the two databases considered in this work are relatively large, a sparse version of the Gaussian process is employed, in which the fitting parameters of GAP is determined by the number of representative sparse points ($M$).
-For NN potential, the DOFs depends on the number of layers and nodes of the network architecture.
-Because the number of potentials to be trained grows exponentially with the increase of considered factors, we focus on optimizing the DOFs and energy/force/virials weights by changing one parameter while fixing the others.
-In the subsequent subsections, we briefly introduce the composition of the database and review the key ingredients behind each ML potential that are involved in the optimization of the (hyper)parameters.
+The training of ML-IAPs involves a range of (hyper)parameters that are crucial for the performance of ML-IAPs, such as the DOFs, the cutoff radius, the weights of energy/force/virial, and the choice of hyperparameters for the regression task.
+For MTP and ACE, the DOFs are set by the expansion level of the local atomic environment (LAE), i.e., the descriptor that encodes the local atomic position information.
+Since the two databases considered in this work are relatively large, a sparse version of the Gaussian process is employed, in which the fitting parameters of GAP are determined by the number of representative sparse points ($M$).
+For the neural network (NN) potential, the DOFs depend on the number of layers and nodes of the network architecture.
+Because the number of potentials to be trained grows exponentially with the number of parameters to vary, we focus on optimizing the DOFs and energy/force/virials weights.
+In the subsequent subsections, we briefly list the main configurations included in the database and review the key ingredients behind each ML potential that are involved in the optimization of the (hyper)parameters.
 The training scripts used in this work are available at the url specified in the \textit{Data Availability} Section.